MeghaJJadhav/ThreatTorch/README.md

 This step provided insights that guided feature engineering and model selection.

-3️) Modeling
+3) Modeling

-Multiple machine learning models were trained and compared:
+Following machine learning models were trained and compared:

-Logistic Regression: As a baseline classifier.

-Random Forest: For ensemble-based classification.
+a) Random Forest: For ensemble-based classification.

-XGBoost: For high-performance gradient boosting.
+b) XGBoost: For high-performance gradient boosting.

-Other models: Experimented with additional classifiers for comparison.
+c) Experimented balanced classifiers for xgboost.

-Evaluation metrics:
+Evaluation metrics used:

 Accuracy
 Precision
 Recall
 F1-score

 The results helped identify which models performed best on intrusion detection tasks.